Living Paintings are a wonderful UK charity that produces tactile books for the blind.

 Michael, the owner of Lazy Susan, had this to say about the decision to make this donation:

 I wanted to support a local organisation close to home as part of Do Some Good initiative.
 I looked on Just Giving for Portsmouth based fundraising.
-Ted’s story and endeavor just really resonated with the team and I. I felt that we could make a big impact, and that our donation would have a positive effect on him, whilst at the same time supporting a great cause.
+Ted’s story and endeavour just really resonated with the team and I. I felt that we could make a big impact, and that our donation would have a positive effect on him, whilst at the same time supporting a great cause.

 The following bio is taken from Ted’s Just Giving page: